GitHamo/ILIAS-installer/README.md

 This setup provides a quick way to get a local ILIAS development environment running using Docker.

+> **Important Note:** This repository is designed to manage a single ILIAS instance.
+To run multiple instances of ILIAS, you must clone this repository into a separate directory for each instance.

 ## Prerequisites

 1.  **Docker and Docker Compose:** Ensure you have Docker and Docker Compose (v2) installed on your system.